indeedeng/iwf/README.md

 * `SignalCommand`: will wait for a signal to be published to the workflow signal channel.
 External application can use SignalWorkflow API to signal a workflow.
 * `TimerCommand`: will wait for a **durable timer** to fire.
-* `InterStateChannelCommand`: will wait for a value to be published from another state in the same workflow execution

 The start API can return multiple commands and choose a different DeciderTriggerType to trigger the decide API.
 The available options for the DeciderTriggerType are: